GitMyCode/d2r-chicken-bot/README.md

 # How it work
 This is a simple script that keep you alive by quiting the game before you die.
 It look at your life and check if it passed a threshold (default is 35% life).
-When it does it save&quit.
+When it does it save&quit and kill tcp socket.

 This is not intented for online usage!
 Also i do advise testing it on a softcore character before using it on a hardcore 😁